aws/aws-parallelcluster/docs/source/configuration.rst

 ebs_settings
 """"""""""""
 Settings section relating to EBS volume mounted on the master.
+When using multiple EBS volumes, enter multiple settings as a comma separated list.
+Up to 5 EBS volumes are supported.

 See :ref:`EBS Section <ebs_section>`. ::

-  ebs_settings = custom
+  ebs_settings = custom1, custom2, ...

 scaling_settings
 """"""""""""""""